 Where do flavors in wine come from?

-If you ever have a chance to taste a fresh Chardonnay grape you’ll see how wildly different it is than Chardonnay wine.
-A Chardonnay grape tastes very different than the apple, lemon and butter flavors associated with Chardonnay wine.
+If you ever have a chance to taste a fresh Chardonnay grape, you’ll see how wildly different it is from Chardonnay wine.

 Fruit Flavors in Red Wine

-Red wine blends are the opportunity to blend red and black flavors together.
-A great example of a wine with both red and black fruit flavors is the GSM blend.
-This is a wine blend originating from the Côtes du Rhône of France made with Grenache, Syrah and Mourvedre (Mourvedre is a full-bodied, generally black-fruited grape).
-Like blending colors on a palate, winemakers take a large portion of Grenache and touch it with little bits of Syrah and Mourvedre to add body and complexity.
+Red wine blends are a winemaker’s opportunity to blend red and black fruit flavors together.
+A great example of a red wine with both red and black fruit flavors is the GSM blend.
+This wine blend originates from the Côtes du Rhône of France and is made with Grenache, Syrah, and Mourvèdre.
+Grenache has mostly red fruit flavors whereas Syrah and Mourvèdre have mostly black fruit flavors.
+Like blending colors on a palate, winemakers take a portion of Grenache and touch it with a splash of Syrah and Mourvedre to add body and complexity to their wine blend.

-If you are tasting a red blend, try to pick out both the red and black fruit flavors.
+If you are tasting a red blend, it is possible to identify both red and black fruit flavors.
 In doing so, you’ll actually be picking out the different wines used to create that blend.
 Experts can even isolate the flavors in their mouth and make an estimate as to what the blend contains.

 Fruit Flavors in White Wine

-White wines offer two major fruit types: Tree-fruity vs. Citrusy.
-The more you taste, the more you’ll realize that the same type of wine will vary wildly depending on where it’s grown.
-For instance, tasting a Chenin Blanc from South Africa will taste much riper and lusher, whereas Chenin Blanc from Anjou in the Loire Valley, France will have much more ripe-to-under-ripe fruit aromas, even though aromas for all typical Chenins will always center around bruised apple and lemon-y type aromas.
+White wines offer two major fruit types: tree-fruits and citrus fruits.
+The more you taste white wine, the more you’ll realize that the same type of wine will vary wildly depending on where it’s grown.
+For instance, tasting a Chenin Blanc from South Africa will exhibit peaches and lemons, whereas Chenin Blanc from Anjou in the Loire Valley, France will have much more lime and green apple fruit aromas.
+This has a lot to do with the climate where the grapes were grown.

-When you taste a white wine, think about the type of flavor and then focus on the ripeness of that flavor.
-Below is a great example of how ripeness affects the flavor of white wine:
+When you taste a white wine, think about the fruit flavor and then focus on the ripeness of that flavor.

 Our noses interpret smells differently

-Our noses interpret and prioritize aroma compounds differently and we also adapt to different ’smell’ environments.
-For instance, have you worked in a room with a scented candle and after a few minutes can no longer smell it.
+Our noses interpret and prioritize aroma compounds differently and we also adapt to different “smell” environments.
+For instance, have you worked in a room with a scented candle and after a few minutes can no longer smell it at all?
 It’s possible to get over-exposed to a wine’s aroma.

 Fortunately, most people agree on major flavor categories when it comes to wine.
-At the end of the day, we’re all smelling the same wine, we just usually use slightly different descriptors, but it’s generally easy for people to agree on fat-brush or “macro” categories for the flavors in wines, even if they disagree on the specifics.
-One person’s peach may be another person’s nectarine, but they both can agree a wine has stone fruit.
+At the end of the day, we’re all smelling the same wine, we just usually use slightly different descriptors.
+Generally it’s easy for people to agree on fat-brush or “macro” categories for the flavors in wines, even if they disagree on the specifics.
+One person’s peach may be another person’s nectarine, but they both can agree a wine has stone fruit aromas and flavors.